JarrodMalkovic/auction-website/README.md

 - Styled frontend using Tailwind CSS with Emotion Styled Components
 - Automated testing suites for each microservice
 - Handles payments using the Stripe API
-- Share common code among services using a [npm package](./src/common)
+- Shares common code among services using a custom [npm package](./src/common)

 ## 🏛️ Architecture